GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 [bugzilla](http://bugzilla.gnome.org).
 Please don't send patches to the mailing list, they will likely get lost there.

+See [How to submit patches][submit-patches] for more details.

+[submit-patches]: contribute/index.md#how-to-submit-patches

 ## I have translated one of the module .po files into a new language.
 How do I get it included?

 GStreamer translations are uniformly managed through the